 Long story short, the show became so much more than an entertainment as a result of this set of intentions, fully pursued as a responsibility of the producer.
 We produced not only the production, the performances, and the marketing, we produced the impact.
 It celebrated, it confirmed, the genius of Duke Ellington, and it transported the audience into Ellington's world, a corner of the universe most had never visited, and helped them know what to do when they got there.
 And this, by the way led to an explosion at the box office.

 With Josh’s monologues and Sophisticated Ladies, worlds were created that extended beyond the footlights.
-People who never even entered the theater, who never even saw the performances visited the worlds we created, whether it was through listening to Josh’s witty and acerbic monologues or seeing a historic DC neighborhood in a new light.
-The impact reached well beyond the theater and the theatergoers.
+People who never even entered the theatre, who never even saw the performances visited the worlds we created, whether it was through listening to Josh’s witty and acerbic monologues or seeing a historic DC neighborhood in a new light.
+The impact reached well beyond the theatre and the theatregoers.
 We built portals to the world in their schools, in churches, in programs online, and over the airwaves—people got to the recouped corner of the universe who could not get to the performance.
 We designed and produced that impact as part and parcel of doing these shows.
 For these works, "what's on stage" is but one facet of the experience, one way to enter the created world.

 I recently did a Friday Phone Call with Jocelyn Prince, the Connectivity Director at Woolly Mammoth.
 She has the job of creating impact and building multiple avenues of engagement—portals to the created world that invite people to “attend” (in the Eric Booth sense of the word—to stretch out, to step beyond the role of passive receiver of the entertainment aspects of the total project).
-She constructs these portals right where the intended audience lives, not inside the playbill of the theater.
+She constructs these portals right where the intended audience lives, not inside the playbill of the theatre.
 She is in the community center, in the bar, in the school, in the workplace building doorways into the world and dispensing tools to the audience so they know what to do when they get to the performance.

 And when you get to the performance, Woolly has built many ways to explore the world.
 The play itself, the lobby action, the talkbacks, the online interactions.
-This, I believe strongly, is all part of the job of producing the art of theater.
-Even when we begin with a piece of pure entertainment, we in the nonprofit theater have the responsibility to produce art.
+This, I believe strongly, is all part of the job of producing the art of theatre.
+Even when we begin with a piece of pure entertainment, we in the nonprofit theatre have the responsibility to produce art.
 What is there to be constructed—what new world—around the decision to produce Who’s Afraid of Virginia Woolf today?
 Or A Christmas Carol this year as distinct from last year?

 Intention and Relevance

 I have also made art that stubbornly refused to reach across the footlights.
 I remember one particular night at the Z Space, producing a performance of Randall Wong's A Household Opera, a Victorian toy puppet opera based on the Orpheus and Eurydice story performed by manipulated household objects.
 It was so alien and so quixotic and kind of exquisite but inscrutable.
 And I loved it for taking me and the audience into something so uncharted.
 At the end of the opera, as the lovers—played by a toy toaster and an old-fashioned alarm clock—are reunited in death, the ascent to their reunion was scored for three toy pianos and a pile of music boxes all opened at once.
 The weeping in the audience surprised me, though it happened at every performance.
 But, while the experience qualifies as art in Mr. Booth's definition, I wish I had known then the importance of constructing this world more expansively.
 Despite the fact that it took place in miniature and no more than forty-nine people could see it at a time, I could have produced much more of an impact for the piece—and ultimately for Mr. Wong—had I understood that part of the job.
 In a very real sense, the world I took responsibility for constructing was no bigger than the scale of the performance itself.
-I produced it twice, actually, and each time I sought and largely found an audience for the work that already knew the world-cognoscenti: lovers of opera, lovers of object theater, theater makers, and Z's patrons.
+I produced it twice, actually, and each time I sought and largely found an audience for the work that already knew the world-cognoscenti: lovers of opera, lovers of object theatre, theatremakers, and Z's patrons.
 For them, however artfully delivered, it took no courage, required no leap.
 It confirmed their sense of the world in every way.
 And neither the piece nor the artist saw any real and lasting impact as a result.

 As I survey my history in this regard, I find that those works that had a set intention to impact, to reach for our enlargement or understanding—an intention that was fully engaged as a responsibility of the producer (me and my colleagues) and the artists (sometimes also me) whether fulfilled or not—those works feel like worthy attempts to me.
 Works that I have made or produced where we did not, as artists and producers, set the intention—did not articulate the corner of the universe we were aiming to recoup and pursue it with the same fierce creativity and tenacity that we employed when making the actual production, fall short in my personal accounting.